valguss/TestingPresentation/PITCHME.md

 ---

 ## How?
-- There are a few ways we can acheive Functional testing
+- There are a few ways we can achieve Functional testing
   - https://www.cypress.io/
   - https://ghostinspector.com/
 - These services allow technical and non technical people to create these tests